OctopusDeploy/docs/src/pages/docs/kubernetes/targets/kubernetes-agent/troubleshooting/sha1-certificate-incompatibility.md

 :::

 ## Solutions
-To resolve this issue and continue using the Kubernetes Agent with your Octopus Server, you have two options, both of which are recommended regardless of the current issue:
+To resolve this issue and continue using the Kubernetes agent with your Octopus Server, you have two options, both of which are recommended regardless of the current issue:

 ### Option 1: Rotate the SSL certificate
 Replace the current SHA1 certificate with a more secure **SHA256** certificate.
 This will ensure that the Tentacle Agent can successfully complete the SSL handshake with the server.